richpeers/access-logs/readme.md

 # Access Logs

-Excercise in parsing CSV and displaying a paginated datatable, with filters.
+Excercise in parsing CSV and displaying a paginated datatable, with filters and ordering.

 Pagination and filters when applied, query the data using ajax to return json formatted response.